Gasworks building, Bydgoszcz: Current period

 Since January 2000, Gasworks of Bydgoszcz functions as a branch of Polish Oil and Gas Company.
 In 2003, the plant became a branch of "Pomeranian Gas Company Sp. zoo", covering Kuyavian-Pomeranian Voivodeship and Chojnice, Czersk, Człuchów from Pomeranian Voivodeship.

 Its business then included the distribution of natural gas, the network operation, maintenance and repair, together with quality controls checks of gas network.
 From June 2007 to October 2008, Bydgoszcz plant operated under the name "Pomorski Branch Operator System of Gas Distribution in Bydgoszcz" (Pomorski Operator Systemu Dystrybucyjnego Oddział Dystrybucji Gazu w Bydgoszczy), as a Distribution network operator.
 At the end of 2008, its name changed to "Pomeranian Gas Company, Branch Gas Plant of Bydgoszcz" (Pomorska Spółka Gazownictwa Oddział Zakład Gazowniczy w Bydgoszczy).

 Architecture

-The edifice on Jagiellońska street displays historicism features, leaning on Neo-classical style.
+The edifice on Jagiellońska Street displays historicism features, leaning on Neoclassical style.

 The vast elevation is built on a balanced facade, symmetric distribution of windows, enhanced by the two gates on each side of the middle avant-corps.
 Bossage in corner places and a triangular pediment above the avant-corps add to the impressive effect of the frontage.